 - 5.2.2.
 When advertising offers, a CSP must ensure that the principal message and main terms and conditions of the relevant offer are captured in the body of the advertising.

 [4.1.3(a)] - 5.2.3.
-When advertising an offer, a CSP must ensure (if applicable): [4.3.1] - (a) the minimum periodic price is prominently displayed; [new] - (b) the minimum quantifiable price is prominently displayed (but not necessarily as prominently as the periodic price); [4.1.2(k)] - (c) headline representations reflect the offer fairly and accurately by ensuring: [4.1.2(a)], [4.1.2(g)]
+When advertising an offer, a CSP must ensure (if applicable) that: [4.3.1] - (a) where it is included, the minimum periodic price is prominently displayed; [new] - (b) the minimum quantifiable price is included in the advertising when there is a periodic price, and that it is prominently displayed (but not necessarily as prominently as the periodic price); [4.1.2(k)] - (c) headline representations reflect the offer fairly and accurately, with the following clearly disclosed elsewhere in the advertising, as required: [4.1.2(a)], [4.1.2(g)] - (i) where the price is included, any extra charges for the use of the telecommunications service; [4.1.2(e)], [4.1.2(h)], [4.1.2(j)]

-- (ii) any extra discounts or costs relating the offer are disclosed, including the periodic price and minimum quantifiable price; [4.1.2(f)] - (iii) exclusions and disclaimers relevant to headline price representations for the offer are prominently displayed; and [4.1.2(g)], [4.1.7] - (iv) any exclusions and disclaimers do not negate the terms of the offer.
-[4.1.7(a)] - (d) the term 'unlimited' or equivalent is only used where the ordinary use of the telecommunications service in Australia is genuinely unlimited and not subject to exclusions, including exclusions for various types of calls or usage, or selected parts of the network; [4.1.2(b)] - (e) the term 'cap' is only used where the offer contains a hard cap; [4.1.2(l)], [4.1.2(m)] - (f) the terms 'no exceptions', 'no exclusions' or 'no catches' or equivalent are only used where there are genuinely no exceptions to the offer; [4.1.2(c)] - (g) the term 'free' is only used where the cost of the telecommunications good or service is genuinely free and is not recovered from the consumer over the life of the contract by way of higher costs; [4.1.2(d)] - (h) the cost of 1Gb of data within Australia is prominently displayed when advertising a data only telecommunications service with an included data allowance, except where advertising a telecommunications service where the usage is: [4.1.5 and 4.1.6 updated was 1Mb] - (i) unlimited; or - (ii) subject to shaping; and - (iii) no charge will apply for exceeding the data allowance. - (i) for mobile telecommunications services, consumers are prompted to review the CSP's generally available network coverage; [new/ updated 4.1.2(j)] - (j) where the CSP is not the carrier, information is provided about the underlying wholesale network provider for mobile network coverage; and [new] - (k) claims regarding broadband speeds, network coverage and other performance characteristics of a telecommunications service are fair and accurate.
-[4.1.2(n)]
+- (ii) where the price is included, any extra discounts or costs relating the offer, including the periodic price and minimum quantifiable price; [4.1.2(f)] - (iii) exclusions and disclaimers relevant to headline price representations; and [4.1.2(g)], [4.1.7] - (d) any exclusions and disclaimers do not negate the terms of the offer.
+[4.1.7(a)] - (e) the term 'unlimited' or equivalent is only used where the ordinary use of the telecommunications service in Australia is genuinely unlimited and not subject to exclusions, including exclusions for various types of calls or usage, or selected parts of the network; [4.1.2(b)] - (f) the term 'cap' is only used where the offer contains a hard cap; [4.1.2(I)], [4.1.2(m)] - (g) the terms 'no exceptions', 'no exclusions' or 'no catches' or equivalent are only used where there are genuinely no exceptions to the offer; [4.1.2(c)] - (h) the term 'free' is only used where the cost of the telecommunications good or service is genuinely free and is not recovered from the consumer over the life of the contract by way of higher costs; [4.1.2(d)] - (i) the cost of 1Gb of data within Australia is prominently displayed when advertising a data only telecommunications service with an included data allowance, except where advertising a telecommunications service where the usage is: [4.1.5 and 4.1.6 updated was 1Mb] - (i) unlimited; or - (ii) subject to shaping, and no automatic charge will apply for exceeding the data allowance. - (j) for mobile telecommunications services, where there is a claim relating to network coverage, consumers are prompted to review the CSP's generally available network coverage; [new/updated 4.1.2(j)] - (k) where the CSP is not the carrier and there is a claim relating to mobile network coverage, information is provided about the underlying carrier for mobile network coverage; and [new] - (I) claims regarding broadband speeds, network coverage and other performance characteristics of a telecommunications service are fair and accurate.
+[4.1.2(n)] - 5.2.4.
+Where the CSP in unable to include all required details of the offer within a digital advertisement, it must provide full details at a linked destination from that advertisement. [guidance, 4.1.3] - 5.2.5.
+Cls.
+5.2.3(j) and 5.2.3(k) do not apply to material printed, produced or published prior to this Code's commencement (for example packaging materials already in a supply chain). [new]